Morakot Sangtaweep: Participation

 On 27 March 2004, Morakot Kittisara was crowned the fifth Miss Thailand Universe in Bangkok, Thailand.

 She then went on to represent Thailand at the 53rd Miss Universe pageant, held at the Centro de Convenciones CEMEXPO, Quito, Ecuador, on 1 June 2004, but did not place.
 The pageant was won by Jennifer Hawkins of Australia.

 Hosting

-Kittisara co-hosted a national costume competition in the Miss Universe 2005 pageant, held in Thailand.
+Morakot co-hosted a national costume competition in the Miss Universe 2005 pageant, held in Thailand.
 The award was won by Miss Thailand Chananporn Rosjan.